MarcinKilarski/Website-Audit/seo.md

 Words in the title tag give a clue what your page is about to both users and search engines.
 When you use only 1-5 words, you may miss the opportunity to convince a user to click through to your site.
 In addition, you will also reduce the chances of your page to rank for long-tail keywords, which is, for example, determined by the combination of words that occur in the title.

-On the other hand, Google says that you should avoid ‘using extremely lengthy titles that are unhelpful to users’.
+On the other hand, Google says that you should avoid ‘using extremely lengthy titles that are unhelpful to users'.
 There is a set amount of space for a title within the search engine results page.
 This means that if the title is too long, search engines will show only a part of it.
 This may make it difficult for users to understand what the page is about.

 It is essential that you take advantage of all available space in search results by creating a compelling page title that is 50-65 characters long, which is around 10-13 words.
 Having shorter page titles than this will provide less information to users and search engines and may lead to receiving less traffic to your pages.